Bird Molting: Why Birds Molt and How to Spot It

 Now you see them, now you don't!
-Discover why birds change color in the fall and how to identify them.
+Discover why goldfinches and other backyard birds molt and change color in the fall and how to identify molting birds.

 As summer slips into fall and the weather cools down, swimsuits and shorts are swapped for sweaters and scarves.
 Birds also change their wardrobes with the seasons.
+To maintain their feathers for flight and keep them water resistant and insulating, birds regularly replace their plumage with new feathers in the process called bird molting.
 Many species look the same 365 days of the year, but some look so different in fall that they are challenging to identify.

 The Basics of Bird Molting